fago/entity_archive/README.txt

   * If you want your entity to be fieldable just set 'fieldable' in hook_entity_info to TRUE.
 The field API attachers are called automatically in the entities CRUD functions then.

+  * Schema fields marked as 'serialzed' are automatically unserialized upon loading.
+If the 'merge' attribute is also set to TRUE the unserialized data is automatically "merged" into the entity.